KennyThio/CodeAssignmentJavaDeveloper/README.md

 1) I created a Caterpillar class that extends to Animal class and a butterfly that extends to Caterpillat class 2)In the main method I created a try catch finally statement.
 In the try statement, I called the method with the caterpillar object and set a delay of 5 sec.
 After the 5 sec, it will call the method with the butterfly object.
 This is to metamorphosis from caterpillar to butterfly

+Extra)
+I have created a switch statement that will allow others to view the animal actions easier